brunch/brunch-guide/content/en/chapter10-web-server.md

 startServer(port, path, callback)
 ```

-When your server is up and ready (to serve, ha ha), it calls `callback()` so **Brunch can resume its work**.
+When your server is up and ready ([to serve](http://www.thanatosrealms.com/war2/sounds/humans/peasant/ready.wav), ha ha), it calls `callback()` so **Brunch can resume its work**.
 The server is **automatically stopped** when Brunch’s watcher terminates.

-Here's our example server.
+Here’s our example server.
 I could have written it in CoffeeScript, but in order to remain readable by everyone, I went with vanilla JS.
 I put this in a `custom-server.js` file.

 ```javascript
 'use strict';